panchnayak/kubernetes-dev/session-3/README.md

 Get the token by the following command

 $ kubectl -n kube-system describe secret default

+# Install Opensource Dashboard named Octant

+On your macbook you can use

+#brew install octant
+After successfully install octant just run it with

+$./octant

+This will automatically take the kubernetes config file located at ~/.kube/config and open the browser with the kubaernetes cluster dashboard

-Install MetalLB LoadBalancer for the Kubernetes Cluster.
+# Install MetalLB LoadBalancer for the Kubernetes Cluster.

 kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.9.6/manifests/namespace.yaml kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.9.6/manifests/metallb.yaml